linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 ##The Chef Server

 The Chef Server is the hub of interaction between all workstations and nodes using Chef.
-Changes made through workstations are uploaded as cookbooks to the Chef Server, which is then access by the chef-client and used to configure each individual node.
+Changes made through workstations are uploaded to the Chef Server, which is then accessed by the chef-client and used to configure each individual node.

 1. Download the latest Chef Server core (12.0.6 at the time of writing):